northle/docs/src/docs/essentials/dependency-injection.md

 Northle automatically resolves type-hinted dependencies and passes them to your class.

 ::: tip NOTE
-Controllers with the `Controller` decorator are automatically injectable.
+Controllers with the `Controller` decorator are automatically treated as injectable services.
 :::

 ## `inject` function